 Ch1 L15: Meanings and the hierarchy of needs

-- We can roughly translate the hierarchy of meanings to the hierarchy of needs proposed by Abraham Maslow , an American psychologist.
+- However, esteem is just one of the tiers in the hierarchy of needs proposed by Abraham Maslow , an American psychologist.

 - Now, we’d better stop and study the diagram carefully and relate it to our daily life.
 First of all, the size of each tier can be different for different people or societies.